Allison M. Tinsey, Remarks on Campus Sexual Assault, 51 U. Rich. L. Rev. Online 101 (2016).

 Instead, the bifurcation of gender promoted by Richmond and Westhampton Colleges as well as the Greek system on this campus perpetuates a lack of accountability to these values.
 Because when students do not look each other in the eye and say, “I will not do that to you.
 I respect your body and your choices.
 I will be accountable for my actions,” then the values the University seeks to promote lie dormant.
 Sexual violence does not happen in a vacuum, and neither does the law.
 Until the University—and the country as a whole—is willing to address its cultural and legal indifference to sexual violence, it will continue to destroy the lives of young women.

 As we have seen, there are many driven and intelligent young women on this campus who refuse to be silenced.
 To that end, I ask the law school to listen.
-In its capacity as an institution of professionalism and continued learning, I ask the law school to expand the discussion of criminal sexual misconduct in the curriculum, to create a culture where sexual harassment in the workplace is brought into the light and addressed, to fight against sexism in our male-dominated industry, and to integrate our student community into the campus at large, because criminal sexual misconduct do not end after we earn our bachelor’s degree.
+In its capacity as an institution of professionalism and continued learning, I ask the law school to expand the discussion of criminal sexual misconduct in the curriculum, to create a culture where sexual harassment in the workplace is brought into the light and addressed, to fight against sexism in our male-dominated industry, and to integrate our student community into the campus at large, because criminal sexual misconduct does not end after we earn our bachelor’s degree.

 * J.D.
 Candidate, 2018, University of Richmond School of Law.
 B.A., 2014, Kalamazoo College.
 These remarks were originally presented at an informal forum on sexual assault at the University of Richmond School of Law on September 14, 2016, in the presence of faculty, staff, administrators, and students.
 The author acknowledges that these remarks are heterocentric, but stresses that the message is not limited to heterosexual interactions.
 Further, these remarks have been edited from their original presentation for clarity.